Ditchcarbon

 Financial Institutions, Inc.'s reported carbon emissions

 In 2021, Financial Institutions, Inc. reported total carbon emissions of approximately 35,519,000 kg CO2e, which includes 5,273,000 kg CO2e from Scope 1 and 30,246,000 kg CO2e from Scope 2 emissions.
 The company also disclosed significant Scope 3 emissions, totalling about 65,115,000 kg CO2e, with major contributions from purchased goods and services (65,115,000 kg CO2e), employee commuting (14,205,000 kg CO2e), and business travel (1,069,000 kg CO2e).
-The emissions data for 2020 indicated a total of about 38,354,000 kg CO2e, with Scope 1 emissions at 5,401,000 kg CO2e and Scope 2 emissions at 32,953,000 kg CO2e.
-Scope 3 emissions for that year were also significant, amounting to approximately 15,000,000 kg CO2e.
-Despite the detailed emissions reporting, Financial Institutions, Inc. has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
-The company’s climate commitments remain unspecified, highlighting a potential area for future development in sustainability practices.
-Overall, the emissions data reflects a comprehensive approach to carbon accounting, but the lack of reduction targets suggests an opportunity for Financial Institutions, Inc. to enhance its climate strategy and align with industry standards for emissions reduction.
+Comparatively, in 2020, the total emissions were about 38,354,000 kg CO2e, with Scope 1 emissions at 5,401,000 kg CO2e and Scope 2 emissions at 32,953,000 kg CO2e.
+The Scope 3 emissions for that year were approximately 15,000,000 kg CO2e.
+Despite these figures, Financial Institutions, Inc. has not set specific reduction targets or initiatives as part of their climate commitments, nor have they reported any SBTi (Science Based Targets initiative) targets.
+The absence of documented reduction initiatives suggests a need for further development in their climate strategy.
+Overall, the company’s emissions data reflects a significant carbon footprint, particularly in Scope 3 emissions, indicating areas for potential improvement in sustainability practices.

 Unlock detailed emissions data